smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.4/index.md

 ## Overview

-This guide is to help developers get setup with the SDL Java library version 5.4.
+This guide is to help developers get set up with the SDL Java Suite library version 5.4.
 It is assumed that the developer is already updated to at least version 5.3 of the library.

 The full release notes are published [here](https://github.com/smartdevicelink/sdl_java_suite/releases).

-SDL Java library version 5.4 adds support for Android 12.
+SDL Java Suite library version 5.4 adds support for Android 12.

 ## AndroidManifest Exported Flag
-Starting in Android 12, any activities, services, or broadcast receivers that use intent filters will need to explicitly declare the android:exported attribute for the given app components.
+Starting in Android 12, any activities, services, or broadcast receivers that use intent filters will need to explicitly declare the `android:exported` attribute for the given app components.
 The SdlRouterService and SdlReceiver should already have the exported attribute defined and set to true, but the USBAccessoryAttachmentActivity will now also require this attribute to be set.
 Any activity that had an intent-filter would have a default exported value of true.
 Now we need to explicitly set it.

 ```xml
 <activity